Father Stretch My Hands: Composition and recording

 On The Life of Pablo, "Father Stretch My Hands" is split into two parts: "Pt.
 1" with vocals by Kid Cudi and Kelly Price, and "Pt.
 2" with vocals by Desiigner and Caroline Shaw.
-It is a hip hop song; "Pt.
-1" has elements of gospel music, and "Pt.
-2" contains elements of trap music.
+It is a hip hop and art pop song; "Pt.
+1" also incorporates gospel music, and "Pt.
+2" moves towards trap music.
 "Pt.
 1" heavily samples "Father I Stretch My Hands" by T. L. Barrett, and its lyrics are centered around models.
 "Pt.
 1" segues into "Pt.
 2", a soul-baring confessional dance track which begins with a sampled sound clip of the announcer of the 1991 video game Street Fighter II yelling 'Perfect!'.
 "Pt.
 2" has a verse by West before it transitions to two verses sampled from Desiigner's song, "Panda", which is about drug-dealing and cars.
 After resolving into a meditative piece spoken on a vocoder by Shaw, the song ends with a snippet of T. L. Barrett's track.

 West raps in "Pt.
 1", "Now, if I fuck this model/ And she just bleached her asshole/ And I get bleach on my T-shirt/ I'ma feel like an asshole"; although co-writer Chance the Rapper denied responsibility for the lyrics, he expressed respect for them and viewed West as a comedian in the studio.
 On an episode of BET's video series Rate The Bars, hip hop artist Rhymefest remembered leaving the studio after hearing West come up with the bleached-asshole lyrics.
 Rapper Kendrick Lamar was originally slated to appear on "Pt.
 1", although his vocals were removed from the final version and a demo of the song surfaced on SoundCloud in March 2018 that included him rapping.
 At the time, West sent out a tweet instating "Me and Kendrick got 40 songs, and me and Young Thug got 40 songs."

 After the release of The Life of Pablo, West announced plans to change the album during 2016 with new mixes, tweaks, and additions; Def Jam, his label, called it "a living, evolving art project."
 Some songs experienced greater changes than others, and both parts of "Father Stretch My Hands" received minor updates.
 They included new background vocals near the end of West's verse in "Pt.
 1"; the production (and West's vocals) on "Pt.
 2" were smoothed out and emphasized more.